qwertie/ungglish/index.md

 ### Consistency and predictability ###

-English is very inconsistent, and has few universal patterns among pairs of words that are related in the same way.
-Consider law/legal, base/basic, science/scientific, and automobile/automotive.
+English is very inconsistent, and has very few reliable patterns among pairs of words that are related in the same way.
+Consider law/legal, base/basic, science/scientific, death/mortal and automobile/automotive.
 The relationship between the two words is the same in these examples, but if you only know the first word, you cannot guess the second word.
-Ungglish solves this problem by expecting a single, consistent suffix "ic" that is used all the time: law => lawic, baes => baesic, scieens => scieensic, car => caric.
+Ungglish solves this problem largely by expecting a consistent suffix "ic": law => lawic, baes => baesic, scieens => scieensic, car => caric.

 You can also simply use a noun as an adjective.
 For example, a "car factory" (or "car maekerria") is a factory that makes cars, but a "caric factory" is a factory that makes things related to cars, such as car parts.

 You'll see this predictability throughout the design of Ungglish.
-Only a few exceptions are tolerated; for example, the normal suffix for a "language" is "eez" (Vietnameez = Vietnamese, Franseez = French, Spaineez = Spanish) but a special exception is made for "Ungglish" and "Ingglish" (English) so that they are pronounced the same way as in English.
+Exceptions are tolerated only ocasionally; for example, the normal suffix for a "language" is "eez" (Vi-etnameez = Vietnamese, Franseez = French, Spaineez = Spanish) but a special exception is made for "Ungglish" and "Ingglish" (English) so that they are pronounced the same way as they are in English.

 ### Marked verbs make sentences easier to decipher ###